openepcis/openepcis-event-hash-generator/README.md

 Cryptographic hash functions are created via hashing algorithms.
 It is a mathematical formula that converts data of any size into a fixed-size hash.
 The goal of a hash function algorithm is to create a one-way function that is impossible to invert.
-Digital evolution has led to the development of a large number of hashing algorithms, some of the most well-known of which are as follows: Secure Hash Algorithm (SHA), Rivest-Shamir-Adleman (RSA), Message Digest 5 (MD5), etc. Currently, the tool supports the generation following Hash Ids: sha-1, sha-224, sha-256, sha-384, sha-512, sha3-224, sha3-256, sha3-384, sha3-512, md2, md5.
+Digital evolution has led to the development of a large number of hashing algorithms, some of the most well-known of which are as follows: Secure Hash Algorithm (SHA), Rivest-Shamir-Adleman (RSA), Message Digest 5 (MD5), etc. Currently, the tool supports the generation following Hash Ids: sha-224, sha-256, sha-384, sha-512, sha3-224, sha3-256, and sha3-512.

+### CBV Versions:

+The current implementation facilitates the generation of Pre-Hash string and Hash-Id based on either `CBV 2.0` or `CBV 2.1` versions.
+CBV 2.1 introduces minor enhancements, including the immediate appending of user extensions to the pre-hash string after the respective fields and the introduction of the sensorElementList keyword, etc. The resulting Hash ID indicates the corresponding CBV version, such as `ver=CBV2.0` or `ver=CBV2.1`.
+Users have the flexibility to specify the desired CBV version for Hash-Id generation.
+It is important to note that the generated Hash-Id may differ between CBV 2.0 and CBV 2.1 versions due to changes in ordering.

 ### Usage:
 The Java methods for generating the HashIds are encapsulated within the class EventHashGenerator.
 The technique for XML documents is described below: